digitalheir/family-names-in-the-netherlands/README.md

 # Family names in the Netherlands

-This project exists to make structured, machine readable data out of the [Meertens Dutch Family Name Database](http://www.meertens.knaw.nl/nfb/), which contains about 320 000 last names that were recorded in 2007 as well as in 1947.
+This project exists to make structured, machine readable data out of the [Meertens Dutch Family Name Database](http://www.meertens.knaw.nl/nfb/), which contains about 320 000 last names that were recorded in a 2007 census as well as in a 1947 census.

 ## Usage
 A basic list is available in multiple formats: